After the myths, the facts will follow. Therefore, we leave the area of half-truth and untruth statements about C++.

-- The increased complexity of applications make the use of a high-level language more appropriate than assembly language.
+- The increased complexity of applications makes the use of a high-level language more appropriate than assembly language.

 - C++ compilers generate code with similar size and RAM requirements to those of C.

 But one small downer remains.
 MISRA C++ is based on classical C++.
 Modern C++ has a lot more to offer for embedded systems.
 Sadly, MISRA C++ can not keep in lockstep with the C++ standardization.
-But from discussion on online forums I know that they want to fill the gap.
+But from a online discussion, I know they want to fill the gap.

 Technical report on C++ performance